Getting Started with Eighth Grade Homeschool

-8th Grade Homeschooling Overview
+Eighth Grade Homeschooling Overview

-While parents usually have high expectations of their children, it’s important to support your child in reaching them.
-This is especially true as your student winds up the middle school years.
 The 8th grade homeschool year is a perfect opportunity to really take an assessment of where your child is, academically, and where they should be.
 If there are any gaps in their education, this is the year to address those, especially prior to kicking off their high school transcript.
 If your child needs additional help in any subject area, don’t hesitate to incorporate outside tutors or online remediation to get your student back on track.

 A typical course of study for eighth grade homeschoolers includes language arts, math, social studies, science, and health and safety.
 In addition, many students homeschooling in 8th grade will incorporate some kind of physical fitness program and possibly other fine arts studies as well.

-Ten Tips for Homeschooling 8th Grade
+Ten Tips for Homeschooling Eighth Grade

 - Homeschooling middle school doesn’t have to break the bank.
 Many of the books and resources needed to homeschool a 8th grader are available for free or at minimal cost online, at your local library, via used bookstores, or by trading off with other homeschool families.